-Ensures that an objects obtained by dereferencing :char and :unsigned-char pointers are a lisp character ensure-char-integer - Ensures that a dereferenced : char pointer is an integer.
-Macro
+Ensures that an objects obtained by dereferencing :char and :unsigned-char pointers are a lisp character.

 '''

 (let ((fs (convert-to-foreign-string "a")))

 (prog1

 (ensure-char-character (deref-pointer fs :char))

 (free-foreign-object fs)))

 => #\a

 '''

 Depending upon the implementation and what UFFI expects, this macro may signal an error if the object is not a character or integer.